 Carolyn L. Smith, PhD

-Dr. Carolyn L Smith is Professor of Molecular and Cellular Biology, and Urology at Baylor College of Medicine.
-She is also the Dean of the Graduate School of Biomedical Sciences.
+Dr. Carolyn L Smith is Professor of Molecular and Cellular Biology, and Urology at Baylor College of Medicine, holds the William R Brinkley BRASS Chair, and is Senior Vice President and Dean of Research, Dean of the Graduate School of Biomedical Sciences, and Vice President for Education Affairs.

-She earned her doctorate at the University of Western Ontario where she studied plasma transport proteins for steroids, primarily corticosteroid binding globulin, and for her postdoctoral investigated cell signaling pathways and their cross talk with sex steroid receptors, primarily estrogen receptors.
-Dr. Smith’s research interests focus on the molecular pharmacology of estrogen receptors, regulation of gene expression by transcriptional coactivators and corepressors, tamoxifen resistance in breast cancer, and steroid hormone action in urothelial carcinomas.
+She graduated from the University of Toronto with a BSc degree in Biochemistry and received her PhD in Biochemistry from the University of Western Ontario where she studied plasma transport proteins for steroids, primarily corticosteroid binding globulin.
+For her postdoctoral training at Baylor College of Medicine, Dr. Smith investigated cell signaling pathways and their cross talk with sex steroid receptors, primarily estrogen receptors.

 Last Updated: